rabbitmq/rabbitmq-stream-go-client/README.md

 ### Sasl Mechanisms

-To configure SASL you need to set the `SaslMechanism` parameter `Environment.SetSaslMechanisms`:
+To configure SASL you need to set the `SaslMechanism` parameter `Environment.SetSaslConfiguration`:
 ```golang
 cfg := new(tls.Config)
 cfg.ServerName = "my_server_name"